joejag/aws_exam_notes/ec2.md

 - to use: in launch config you have to choose "enable hibernation as an additional stop behaviour"
 - MUST be encrypted to use this feature
 - Summary:
   - Hibernate preserves RAM in EBS
   - Faster to boot up - no OS to load again
   - Instance RAM must be less than 150Gb
   - Instance families include: C3/4/5, M3/4/5, R3/4/5 (compute, general, ram)
   - Available on Win, Azn, Ubuntu
   - Limit of 60 days for hibernation
-- OnDemand and Reserved instances only
+  - Not available on Spot instances

 # Cloudwatch